Federal Requirements for Health & Safety Training

 A child care provider needs to ensure there is a complete file for each staff person working in the facility.
 The following video explains the Pennsylvania child care regulations regarding staff files and describes the documentation required to be on file.

 A child care provider is responsible to have a complete file for each enrolled child in the facility.
 The following video explains the Pennsylvania child care regulations regarding children's files and describes the documentation required to be on file.

 Interested parties should approach the County EI program and express an interest in becoming an Early Intervention provider.
 The County EI program will assure that interested parties meet state-approved/recognized certification or licensing requirements and that the required pre-service training requirements are met.
 Interested parties must obtain the necessary background clearances, including child abuse and criminal history clearances.
 Potential waiver providers must complete a Provider Agreement for Participation in the Medical Assistance program for Early Interventions services in the Infants, Toddlers and Families Waiver.

 Family Child Care: What to Expect In an Inspection

-All family child care homes in Pennsylvania will soon be required to earn a Certificate of Compliance as a CERTIFIED, also called LICENSED, child care provider.
+All family child care homes in Pennsylvania are required to earn a Certificate of Compliance as a CERTIFIED, also called LICENSED, child care provider.
 The process to get certified/licensed includes annual unannounced inspections of family child care homes.

 Conducted by Certification Representatives from the Office of Child Development and Early Learning (OCDEL), under the Department of Human Services (DHS), the annual unannounced inspections will help family child care homes meet regulatory standards for providing safe and healthy environments for children.